-Identity Resolution relies on technology to combine these disparate data sources into a cohesive view of the consumer across devices and platforms.
+Identity Resolution relies on an Identity Resolution Platform to combine these disparate data sources into a cohesive view of the consumer across devices and platforms.
 This type of technology generally offers:

 Why yes, it is!
 So glad you asked.
 Lotame, in particular, collects customer data from any source, and then hashes it, or anonymizes that data before it is collected in our data management platform.
 This means that there is no Individual Identifying Information, such as names, email addresses, or street addresses stored in the platform.
 Data management platforms such as Lotame do process personal data, which includes cookie IDs, device identifiers and IP addresses.